-Mallika Kaur is an author, lawyer, teacher and community organizer who focuses on human rights with a specialization in gender and minority issues.
+An interdisciplinary author, lawyer, teacher, and community organizer, Kaur’s work and scholarship focuses on human rights with a specialization in gender and minority issues.
 She has worked with victim-survivors of gendered violence for two decades, including as an emergency room crisis counselor, expert witness on domestic violence and sexual violence, researcher, and attorney.

 Mallika is the co-founder and Executive Director (as of 2021) of Sikh Family Center, the only Sikh American organization focused on gender-based violence.
 Working with local civil society, academic institutions, advocacy organizations, and government agencies, she combines research, advocacy, scholarship, and the law as an approach towards sustainable change.

-Mallika received her Master in Public Policy from the Kennedy School at Harvard and JD from UC Berkeley Law School, where she currently teaches Domestic Violence Law and other skills-based and experiential social justice classes, including the course she created on “Negotiating Trauma, Emotions & the Practice of Law.”
+Mallika received her Master in Public Policy from the Kennedy School at Harvard and JD from UC Berkeley Law School, where she pioneered her course and work on “Negotiating Trauma, Emotions & the Practice of Law.”

 Mallika believes what happens inside a home is intimately connected to what happens inside communities as a whole: since struggles are interconnected, commitment to justice must never be selective.
 In South Asia, she has worked on a range of issues including farmer suicides, female feticide, and transitional and transformative justice.
-In the United States, Mallika has worked on issues including post-9/11 violence, policing practices, political asylum, and racial discrimination.
-She is Of Counsel at ADZ Law, a San Francisco Bay Area family law firm focused on helping families in transition.
+In the United States, Mallika has worked on issues including post-9/11 violence, civil remedies for intimate violence, policing practices, political asylum, and racial discrimination.

 Education